-With Brexit date fast approaching, there is some reasonable uncertainty in the shipping container marketplace.
-Customers want to know if its a good time to buy now or weather to delay their purchase until after brexit.
+With the date for Brexit date fast approaching, there is some reasonable uncertainty in the shipping container marketplace.
+Customers want to know if it’s a good time to buy now or whether to delay their purchase until after Brexit.
 In this guide we aim to inform our customers of the challenges and risks the industry faces, and the potential risks to shipping container prices.

 What we can confirm for certain is as follows: